MuhammadSulaiman001/opengl-lab/README.md

 # explorer.exe . # open in windows explorer!
 ```

-Now, you have built the sample and can run it, without writing code or opening visual studio at all.
+Now, you have built the sample and run it, without writing any C++ code or opening visual studio at all.

 ---